csc-training/summerschool/gpu/docs/08-sycl-essentials.md

         - dependencies and order need to be set in other ways
     - **in-order**:
         - `queue q{property::queue::in_order()};`
-        - creates a linear task graph
+        - creates a linear execution task graph
         - a task/kernel  will start execution only when the preceding is completed
         - no concurrent execution